 The majority of roads in Sicily are free from tolls.
 However, there are exceptions.

-The A18 and A20 are both parts of the Sicilian freeway and require tolls.
+The A18 (Messina to Catania) and the A20 (Palermo to Messina) are both parts of the Sicilian freeway and require tolls.
 These must be paid in cash and so it is always a good idea to keep plenty of coins and small notes with you.

 Toll prices range between 1 and 5 euros.
 You can alter your GPS route so that you avoid toll roads and make your journey cheaper.
 However, since tolls are not expensive, it is generally not worth the inconvenience to take the longer route.